GNU General Public License: Legal status

 The first known violation of the GPL occurred in 1989, when the company NeXT extended the GCC compiler to support Objective-C, but did not publicly release the changes.
-After an inquiry, the company created a public patch utility.
+After an inquiry, the company created a public patch file.
 No lawsuit was filed over this violation.

 In 2002, MySQL AB sued the company Progress NuSphere for copyright and trademark infringement in US federal court.
 NuSphere had allegedly violated MySQL's copyright by linking MySQL's GPL-licensed code with the NuSphere Gemini table without complying with the license.
 After a preliminary hearing on 27 February 2002, the parties entered settlement talks and eventually settled.
 (Note: See Progress Software Corporation v.
 MySQL AB, 195 F. Supp.
 2d 328 (D. Mass.
 2002), on the defendant's motion for a preliminary injunction.)
 After the hearing, FSF commented that the judge "made clear that she sees the GNU GPL to be an enforceable and binding license."

 In August 2003, the SCO Group stated that they believed the GPL to have no legal validity, and that they intended to pursue lawsuits over sections of code supposedly copied from SCO Unix into the Linux kernel.
 This was a problematic stand for SCO, as they had distributed Linux and other GPL-licensed code in their Caldera OpenLinux distribution, and there is little evidence that they had any legal right to do so except under the terms of the GPL.
 In February 2018, after a federal circuit court judgment, appeal, and partial remanding to the circuit court, the parties restated their remaining claims and provided a plan to move toward final judgement.
 The remaining claims revolved around Project Monterey, and they were settled in November 2021 by IBM paying $14.25 million to the TSG (previously SCO) bankruptcy trustee.

 In April 2004, the netfilter/iptables project was granted a preliminary injunction against Sitecom Germany by Munich District Court, after Sitecom refused to desist from distributing Netfilter's GPL-licensed software in violation of the terms of the GPL.
 Harald Welte of Netfilter was represented by Till Jaeger, co-founder of the Institut für Rechtsfragen der Freien und Open Source Software (ifrOSS, or "Institute for legal issues regarding free and open source software" in English).
 In July 2004, the German court confirmed this injunction as a final ruling against Sitecom.
 The court's justification was that:

 Defendant has infringed on the copyright of the plaintiff by offering the software 'netfilter/iptables' for download and by advertising its distribution, without adhering to the license conditions of the GPL.
 Said actions would only be permissible if the defendant had a license grant. ...
 This is independent of the questions whether the licensing conditions of the GPL have been effectively agreed upon between plaintiff and defendant or not.
 If the GPL were not agreed upon by the parties, defendant would notwithstanding lack the necessary rights to copy, distribute, and make the software 'netfilter/iptables' publicly available.